c-blake/cligen/README.md

    if there is no such parameter.
 Etc.

  - Automate git/nimble-like multi-dispatch.
 Not so bad..See test/ManualMulti.nim
-   Because subcmds are a hard boundary in argv, this needs to do its own opt/arg parsing and hard-stop at the first non-option or at least valid subcmd names.
+   To separate global and local optionals, must break out of getopt after last non-optional is processed/pass remainder of cmdline to subcmd.

  - Would be nice to provide control over option parsing backend instead of just always using parseopt2.
 Can roll own more traditionally Unix-y backend.
 Can infer that only bool options can not expect arguments, and can be combined like "ls -lt" while non-bool options require vals and need no :|= separator.

- - Make un-defaulted non-seq proc params into mandatory command args in-order and converted, binding leftovers to the seq[T]?
-Better user error msgs for positional argParse failures.
-Could also use argv "--" separator to allow multiple positional sequences.
+ - Could use argv "--" separator to allow multiple positional sequences.
+Could also allow user override in dispatchGen arg to specify which proc param gets bound to the optional positionals.

  - It might be nice to provide control over what dialect is used to translate "multiWord" parameter idents command syntax ("--multi-word", --multi_word,..)